esammahdi/book_api/README.md

 For more details and examples, please refer to the OpenAPI swagger page at http://localhost:8080/

 ## Acknowledgement
+This project was initiated with the help of Bing AI.
+It designed the initial OpenAPI document according to the instructions.
+Then I had it make a NodeJS file depending on it.
+I then had it modularize the file by spliting it into the files you see in this repo as well as helping in dockerizing the app.
+Yes there were mistakes but I also solved them with the help of the AI.
+The chatbot pulled from many other sources during the process, unfortunately they were lost when the page was reloaded.
 ## Contributing
 This is a finished demo project so no need for contribution.
 But feel free to fork it and add what you want.